Sickness Bugs - Diarrhoea and Vomiting

 - Use diluted Rehydration Powders to replace salts and chemicals ask your Pharmacist for advice.
 (Find a local pharmacy *here*).

 Keep a close eye on your child in case the dehydration gets worse and needs medical attention.
+If left untreated dehydration can be very dangerous.

 Look *here* for NHS advice on when your baby or child might need extra help.
 If you feel you need advice or reassurance remember you can call 111 day or night.